nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2020-09-19-agent_sudo.md

 ### [ Who is the other agent (in full name)? ]

-Let's use `Steghide` with our newfound password to extract the data within the 'cute-alien.jpg' image:
+Let's use `steghide` with our newfound password to extract the data within the 'cute-alien.jpg' image:

 ```
 steghide extract -p Area51 -sf cute-alien.jpg